Holi 2019 Festival of Colors: History, Significance and Celebrations

-Holi is known as the festival of colours or Rang Panchami.
-It bring feeling of love and closeness among people.
-It is one of the most momentous festivals of India.
+Holi is the colourful festival that brings feeling of love and closeness among people.
+It marks the commencement of spring season in India after the winter season.
+It is also known as Rang Panchami.
 It is celebrated with keenness and cheerfulness on the full moon day in the Phalgun month which is the month of March as per Gregorian calendar.
 Holi festival may be distinguished with an assortment of names & people of diverse states might be following dissimilar ethnicity.
 People spread colourful colours over each other.
-But, what makes Holi so exclusive and extraordinary is the spirit of it which remains the same all through the country & even across the globe, wherever it is celebrated.This article deals with the festival of Holi, how it is celebrated, its importance etc.
+But, what makes Holi so exclusive and extraordinary is the spirit of it which remains the same all through the country & even across the globe, wherever it is celebrated.This article deals with the festival of Holi, how it is celebrated, its importance, history etc.

 Entire country wears a cheerful look when it is time for Holi festivity.
 Market places get abuzz with bustles as frenzied shoppers start making provisions for the festival.
 Loads of diverse hues of abeer and gulal can be seen on the pavement days before the festival.
 Pichkaris in inventive and contemporary design too come up every year to entice the children who desire to collect them as Holi memorabilia and evidently, to wet everybody in the town.
 Womenfolk too start making early plannings for the holi festival as they cook loads of mathri, papri and gujiya for the family & also for the relatives.
 At some places, particularly in the North women also make papads & potato chips at this time.